abhaypaii/ai-strategy-project/README.md

 # AI-driven Technology Strategy for an Learning Management SaaS startup

-As part of my graduate course MGT 5804, I developed a comprehensive AI-powered technology strategy for Cleverest.ai, an innovative SaaS platform integrating with LMS systems to provide data-driven personalized learning experiences.
+As part of my graduate course *MGT 5804*, I developed a comprehensive AI-powered technology strategy for **Cleverest.ai**, an innovative SaaS platform integrating with LMS systems to provide data-driven personalized learning experiences.

 ## Key highlights: